- 10 Ramsay Rd Pennant Hills

 Approved Clear Fluids – insert PDF here.

-No, you are to remain nil by mouth from the time we advise you.
+No, you are to remain nil by mouth from the time your doctor advises.

 Yes, you can take paracetamol (e.g. Panadol) in addition to your normal prescription medications (unless advised otherwise) while on clear fluids or on the morning of your procedure with a sip of water.